Availability of the Draft GOA Oil and Gas Programmatic EIS

 Notice of Intent to Prepare an Environmental Impact Statement

-On October 2, 2023, the Department of the Interior and BOEM issued a Notice of Intent (NOI) to prepare a programmatic environmental impact statement (Programmatic EIS) to analyze the potential impacts of a representative oil and gas lease sale in available Outer Continental Shelf areas of the Western, Central, and Eastern Planning Areas and the associated potential site- and activity-specific approvals resulting from a proposed OCS oil and gas lease sale.
-The National Outer Continental Shelf Oil and Gas Leasing Proposed Final Program (2024-2029 PFP) includes proposed OCS oil and gas lease sales in the Gulf of Mexico (GOM).
+On Oct.
+2, 2023, the Department of the Interior and BOEM issued a Notice of Intent (NOI) to prepare a programmatic environmental impact statement (Programmatic EIS) to analyze the potential impacts of a representative oil and gas lease sale in available Outer Continental Shelf areas of the Western, Central, and Eastern Planning Areas and the associated potential site- and activity-specific approvals resulting from a proposed OCS oil and gas lease sale.
+The National Outer Continental Shelf Oil and Gas Leasing Proposed Final Program (2024-2029 PFP) includes proposed OCS oil and gas lease sales in the Gulf of America (GOA).

-The NOI also announced the scoping process that BOEM used to identify significant issues and potential alternatives for consideration in the GOM Oil and Gas Programmatic EIS.
-The comment period closed on November 1, 2023.
+The NOI also announced the scoping process that BOEM used to identify significant issues and potential alternatives for consideration in the GOA Oil and Gas Programmatic EIS.
+The comment period closed on Nov.
+1, 2023.
 ICF International analyzed submissions received in response to the NOI and developed a report of comment excerpts sorted by issue.

 Virtual Scoping Meetings

-Programmatic Description of the Potential Effects from Gulf of Mexico OCS Oil- and Gas-Related Activities: A Supporting Information Document
+Programmatic Description of the Potential Effects from Gulf of America OCS Oil- and Gas-Related Activities: A Supporting Information Document

-• This document is intended to provide subject-matter experts, decisionmakers, and the public with a broad characterization of the Gulf of Mexico OCS, the potential activities associated with oil and gas leasing on the Gulf of Mexico OCS, other activities and environmental factors not associated with OCS oil and gas leasing, and how these various activities and factors might interact with resources in the physical, biological, and human environments.
-This document is intended to assist with streamlining future environmental documents prepared by BOEM under NEPA, such as Gulf of Mexico oil and gas leasing EISs by providing supporting information that can be incorporated by reference, consistent with the Council on Environmental Quality’s NEPA implementing regulations.
-The Area of Analysis includes the Federal OCS waters of the Gulf of Mexico that are within BOEM’s Gulf of Mexico WPA, CPA, and EPA.
+- This document is intended to provide subject-matter experts, decisionmakers, and the public with a broad characterization of the Gulf of America OCS, the potential activities associated with oil and gas leasing on the Gulf of America OCS, other activities and environmental factors not associated with OCS oil and gas leasing, and how these various activities and factors might interact with resources in the physical, biological, and human environments.
+This document is intended to assist with streamlining future environmental documents prepared by BOEM under NEPA, such as Gulf oil and gas leasing EISs by providing supporting information that can be incorporated by reference, consistent with the Council on Environmental Quality’s NEPA implementing regulations.
+The Area of Analysis includes the Federal OCS waters of the Gulf that are within BOEM’s Gulf WPA, CPA, and EPA.
 The Area of Analysis also includes the State waters and coastal regions of Texas, Louisiana, Mississippi, Alabama, and Florida.
 This document analyzes the potential effects to air and water quality; coastal, benthic, and pelagic habitats and communities; fishes and invertebrates; birds; marine mammals; sea turtles; commercial fisheries; recreational fishing; recreational resources; archaeological resources; economics; land use; and other social factors.

-Biological Environmental Background Report for the Gulf of Mexico
+Biological Environmental Background Report for the Gulf of America

-Gulf of Mexico OCS Regulatory Framework Technical Report
+Gulf of America OCS Regulatory Framework Technical Report

 Essential Fish Habitat Technical Report